Capital Budget and Planning

 Capital Spending Plan

-The Capital Spending Plan contains the Mayor's recommendations of capital project requests from the CIB that the Administration would like to see approved and financed.
+The Capital Spending Plan contains the Mayor's recommendations of capital project requests from the capital improvements budget that the Administration would like to see approved and financed.
 The spending plan highlights projects that line up with the Mayor's priorities and the needs of Nashville / Davidson County.
 The vast majority of projects are funded with general obligation bonds, but there are thirteen other methods of financing that can be utilized.
 There is no mandate in the Metro Charter for an annual capital spending plan, so it can be submitted at the Mayor's discretion.
-The Capital Spending Plan must be approved by the Metro Council by Resolution.
+The plan must be approved by the Metro Council by Resolution.

 Capital Spending Plan Documents